What to Do in Hawaii When it Rains: 39 Activities on Maui, Oahu, Kauai, & Hawaii

 - Maui Escape Room in Ka’anapali Whalers Village provides a creative way to use your mind and perhaps bring the family together (or drive you apart).
 Prison Break, Ka Puka Bunker, and Tesla’s Inheritance are their most popular.

-- Hawai’i Wildlife Discovery Center in Ka’anapali Whalers Village is a wonderful place to take the kids to learn about Hawaii’s oceans and wildlife for a couple of hours.
+- Hawai’i Wildlife Discovery Center in Ka’anapali Whalers Village is a wonderful place for kids to learn about Hawaii’s oceans and wildlife for a few hours.

 - Museums!
-While not as large as Oahu’s museums, you can still get engrossed in the amazing history of the island.
-In Lahaina, you can explore the Lahaina Heritage Museum at the Banyan Tree Court or take a tour of the Baldwin House.
+While not as large as Oahu’s museums, you can still get engrossed in the island’s amazing history.
 Near Kahului and Wailuku, go to the Alexander and Baldwin Sugar Museum or the Maui Historical Society.

 - Explore Upcountry Maui if the roads are safe to drive.
 See our 15 Amazing Things to Do in Upcountry Maui for wine tasting, farm-to-table restaurants, vodka distillery tour, and more.

-- Ultimate Air Maui Trampoline Park is where local families go to keep their kids entertained.
+- Local families go to Ultimate Air Maui Trampoline Park to keep their kids entertained.
 For safety, check their schedule to find jumping times for little ones, teenagers, and professional jumpers.

 For restaurants to escape the rain and enjoy live music close to your resort, check out these restaurants: